TerranEncounter-cq/ECE445_ChipDispenser/notebooks/Qi/README.md

 ### Work Completed
 We first focused on our chip storage system, discussing its two primary functions:
 1. **Take out:** The system should be able to read component requests from the user terminal and dispense the requested chips.
-2. **Store:** The system should be able to accept incoming chips, recognize them, and store them in their designated slots.
+2. **Store:** Each slot will hold one specific type of chip in the tube.
+For example, slot #1 will hold chip HCF4072B, and slot #2 will hold chip SN74ALS21.
+Presumably, the chips are placed in the original tube and are already segregated.

 We identified text recognition as a potential challenge in this process, considering the cost implications of implementing a camera for this purpose.

-In the spirit of innovation, we also brainstormed a few other potential projects that could make use of similar technologies.
+We brainstormed some similar Dispensers.
 These include:
 - **Dumpling Dispenser:** A machine that prepares and cooks dumplings upon the press of a button.
 Once cooked, a plate of ready-to-eat dumplings would be dispensed.
 - **Vegetable Multi-shape Auto Chopper:** A machine capable of chopping vegetables into various desired shapes (slice, dice, shred, mince).
 - **Curl Wire Straightening & Separating Machine:** A machine designed to straighten used wires and separate them based on length.